Sewing machine maintenance: everything you need to know!

 • Dates of deep cleanings

-This monitoring allows you to anticipate breakdowns and prove to the repairer that you are taking care of your equipment.
+This monitoring helps anticipate breakdowns and prove to the repairer that you take care of the equipment.
 Some workshops offer preferential rates for well-maintained machines.

 • Change of practice (switch to leather or technical fabrics)